Davy Tweed: Sexual abuse cases

-After the conviction was announced the Orange Order terminated his membership of the organisation.
+After this conviction was announced the Orange Order terminated his membership of the organisation.
 The Royal Black Institution, of which Tweed was also a member, stated it had begun the process of expelling him from its membership.
 Pending sentencing he remained a member of Ballymena Borough Council and of the TUV, although the party announced on 15 November 2012 that it had 'suspended' his membership "not because we doubt his innocence, but because this is what the party rules require."
 The TUV noted that the sex offences related "to a period long before he was a member of this party".
 The TUV chose one of its unsuccessful 2011 candidates, Timothy Gaston, to replace Tweed as a councillor.

 Personal life

 Tweed was born on a farm outside Dunloy in Ballymoney, County Antrim in November 1959.
-He married in 1984, he and his wife had four children; the family lived in Ballymoney.
-Prior to his 2012 conviction Tweed was estranged from his wife, Margaret, and had been living in Ballymena.
+He married Margaret in 1984 and they had four children; the family lived in Ballymoney.
+Prior to his 2012 conviction Tweed was estranged from his wife and had been living in Ballymena.
 Employed as an infrastructure supervisor for Northern Ireland Railways, he previously worked as a bouncer at a Ballymoney bar.

 Tweed died in a motorcycle crash on 28 October 2021 in County Antrim, at the age of 61.

-Following his death, members of his family, and the victims of his now-quashed conviction due to lack of evidence, have spoken of the effect on them of his alleged sexual and physical abuse.
+Following his death, members of his family and the victims of his now-quashed conviction spoke of the effect of his sexual and physical abuse on them.